FriendUPCloud/friendup/Readme.md

  * https://friendup.cloud/developer-platform/open-source/contributors/

-The contributor agreement is our vechile for ensuring that this project can enjoy commercial support and gain essential project management, as well as an open book development cycle on Github.
+The contributor agreement is our vehicle for ensuring that this project can enjoy commercial support and gain essential project management, as well as an open book development cycle on Github.

 Developer Community
 ===================